$50+ Million Recovered Since 2015

 Coronavirus (COVID-19) & Hospitals

 Hospitals in Pennsylvania are treating both COVID patients as well as non-COVID patients, such as stroke or heart attack patients or other patients with critical conditions.
 Under these circumstances, medical malpractice can and does occur.

 Whether a hospital or doctor committed medical malpractice in the diagnosis or treatment of COVID depends on a variety of factors, including the timeline for a claim of delay in diagnosis and or the patient’s symptoms for a claim of delay in treatment.
 In current cases, hospital preparation and response are critical to survival of both COVID and non-COVID patients.
 Reports across the country highlight a lack of preparedness by hospitals and the for-profit corporations that own and operate hospitals.

 Patients who would normally be admitted for care at hospitals or emergency rooms in PA are being turned away due to the lack of space.
 This may result in worse outcomes for such patients, including death.
 For instance, a patient suffering from a stroke or heart attack may be misdiagnosed and released, only to suffer a massive event hours or days later.
 In these instances, hospitals may be liable for misdiagnosis and failure to treat.

 If you believe you or a loved one received negligent medical care due to COVID, it’s critical to seek help from a medical malpractice and personal injury law firm to identify the legal and medical issues as soon as possible.

-Since 2016, the Morris Wilson Knepp Jacquette law firm has achieved the Best Law Firm rating by U.S. News & World Report in the areas of Personal Injury Law and Medical Malpractice Law.
+The Morris Wilson Knepp Jacquette law firm achieved a Best Law Firm rating by U.S. News & World Report in the areas of medical malpractice law and personal injury law from 2016 until the rating was discontinued in August 2023.
 We accept cases across Pennsylvania including Philadelphia, Montgomery and Delaware counties.
 Call for a FREE CONSULTATION.
 (610) 825-0500